hashicorp-guides/vault-radar-demo/docs/cloud/rbac/rbac.md

 ---

 ### Add members to the group
-**In order for the assigned group member to have RBAC enforced, the user must not have any role assigned role at the organization level**
+**In order for the assigned group member to have RBAC enforced, the user must not have any role assigned role at the organization or project level**
 1. Click Add Members ![](img/GROUP-RBAC-SETUP-6.png)
 2. Select your group members and click "Add group members" ![](img/GROUP-RBAC-SETUP-7.png)